 Using Meaningful Names

 Always try to choose meaningful names for your variables and constants.
-Good names can acts as documentation and make your code easy to read.
+Good names, like good comments, can make your code easier to read.

 A good name specifically describes what the variable or constant represents.
 Here are some examples of good names: